Malignant Hypertension - Extremely High Blood Pressure

 The goals of management for malignant hypertension include:

-The immediate goal is to lower blood pressure to prevent damage to vital organs such as the brain, heart, and kidneys.
 Intravenous medications such as nitroprusside, nicardipine, fenoldopam, or labetalol may be used initially to rapidly lower blood pressure.
 These medications work quickly to relax the blood vessels and reduce the workload on the heart.

-B.) Treating underlying conditions
+B. Treating underlying conditions of Malignant Hypertension

-C.) Monitoring and Managing Complications
+D. Monitoring and Managing Complications of Malignant Hypertension

 Malignant hypertension is a severe form of high blood pressure that can lead to serious and potentially life-threatening complications.
 The high pressure of the blood can cause damage to the blood vessels, heart, brain, kidneys, and other organs.
 Therefore, monitoring for complications and managing them promptly is essential in the management of malignant hypertension.